Rahu163/quiz_app/README.md

 # 🧠 Quiz App - Full Stack with Next.js, TailwindCSS, MongoDB & NextAuth

-A modern quiz application where users can register, take timed quizzes, and view scores.
+A modern quiz application where users can take quizzes without register, take timed quizzes, and view scores.
 Admins can add, delete, and manage quiz questions via a secure panel.

 ---